-Start the wall with two inside 90° Combination corners (page 11) and two outside 90° corners.
+Start the wall with two inside 90° Combination corners (page 11) and two outside 90° corners using closed-end coping blocks.
 Use the Total Run formula to determine the distance out from the face of the wall where the front of the first riser should be placed.
-Place another row of corner or coping blocks directly behind the first set.
+Place another row of Stardard Coping blocks directly behind the first set.